Littlefield Unified School District: Littlefield School

 Littlefield School was a school that served grades Kindergarten through Eighth in nearby Littlefield.
 The property is part of the Littlefield Unified School District.

 The history of Littlefield School dates back to 1894 when a few families in the farming communities of Littlefield and Beaver Dam held school in a two-room rock house down by the Virgin River.
-In 1910, a wood building (23 ft by 40 ft) was built by some of the early settlers in the second bench.
-This was for students to attend school, residents and students to attend church services and social activities.
+In 1910, some of the early settlers on the second bench built a wood building (23 ft by 40 ft).
+This was for students attending school, residents, and attending church services and social activities.
 The building was later purchased and made into a home around 1925.

 An adobe building was constructed in 1924 several hundred feet above the Virgin River in Littlefield.
-The building had its first meeting on November 2, 1924, with students attending classes after that.
+The building had its first meeting on November 2, 1924, with students attending classes afterward.
 Records show the building cost about $5,000 to construct.
-In 1936, the property was sold to the Mohave County School District for $100.
+1936 the property was sold to the Mohave County School District for $100.

-Education in Littlefield was held from 1894 until 1999..
+Education in Littlefield was held from 1894 until 1999.
 Brooks Norton became the School's first official principal in 1989.
-Beginning in 1990, portable modular buildings were installed on campus to house offices and classrooms with student enrollment increasing.
+Beginning in 1990, portable, modular buildings were installed on campus to house offices and classrooms, with student enrollment increasing.
 This also included a cafeteria building.
-Previously, Littlefield School had no lunch program and lunch was packed and sent to school by parents/guardians.
-On April 1, 1997, then Arizona Governor Fife Symington visited Littlefield School to present a ceremonial check for $3 Million to build a new state-of-the-art school in Beaver Dam.
-This was the second visit by an Arizona Governor to the area in 70 years.
+Previously, Littlefield School had no lunch program, and lunch was packed and sent to school by parents/guardians.
+On April 1, 1997, then Arizona Governor Fife Symington visited Littlefield School to present a ceremonial check for $3 million to build a new state-of-the-art school in Beaver Dam.
+This was the third visit by an Arizona governor to the area in 24 years.